jaisanant0/ftp-brute-forcing/README.md

 DESCIPTION :

-ftpbrute.py will attack ftp server with brute force attack to login
+ftpbrute.py will attack ftp server with brute force attack to login.

 USAGE :